 The figure below shows the main elements of a treemap data visualization.

-This example treemap is configured with a Product hierarchy on its ROWS axis, and two measure values (OrderQty and LineTotal).
+This example is configured with a Product hierarchy, and two measure values (OrderQty and LineTotal).
 The OrderQty measure is used to determine the size of each treemap node.
 This value is also displayed as text within each node.
 The LineTotal measure is used to determine the color of each node.
 A darker shade of blue implies a higher LineTotal value for that node.
-Headings and nodes generally correspond to members of a Product hierarchy consisting of three levels (product category, product subcategory, and product).

-For example, right click on the Clothing node and select Drill Down.
+When a multi-level hierarchy is selected, right click the Clothing node and select Drill Down.

-The treemap now shows a new heading corresponding to the Clothing product category which is stacked below the All heading.
-The nodes of the treemap also now correspond to product subcategories of the Clothing category.
+The treemap now shows a new heading corresponding to the Clothing product category, which is stacked below the All heading.
+The nodes of the treemap now correspond to product subcategories of the Clothing category.

-Right click on the treemap and click Drill Up to go back to the previous view.
+Right click the treemap and click Drill Up to go back to the previous view.

-To change the displayed hierarchy level, switch to View mode, right click on the treemap, and then select Change Level.
+To change the displayed hierarchy level, right click the treemap, and then select Change Level.

-Select a hierarchy level from the submenu (e.g., product subcategory).
+Select a hierarchy level from the submenu.
+For example, select Product Subcategory.

 The treemap now displays all product subcategories in the form of nodes that are grouped under their respective headings.